syavorsky/react-tiny-validator/README.md

 # react-tiny-validator

 Handy validation helper for React.
 What makes it different:
-- Extremely flexible, not introducing any markup, not making code assumptions
+- Extremely flexible, not introducing any markup, not making code assumptions, not requiring any state bindings
 - Allows to validate a single input as well as build a complex set of fields
 - Supports sync/async validation flows
 - Completely separate from input components and agnostic of input type